Keeping Fit in my 50s

 Note: The photo was taken on Sunday at Garden of the Gods in Colorado Springs.
 I’m wearing Ellie clothes for a review.

 Update: Ellie Activewear is no longer available.
-You can find lots of great activewear on Amazon (affiliate links)!
+(Note: The new Ellie Activewear is a different company.)
+You can find lots of great activewear on Amazon or recommended on ChristinaChitwood.com!

 Disclaimer: This post tells what worked for me.
 It isn’t intended to diagnose, treat, cure, or prevent any health problem – nor is it intended to replace the advice of a physician.
 Always consult your physician or qualified health professional on any matters regarding your health.